 San Francisco, CA 94140

-VeraSafe has been appointed as Handshakes's representative in the European Union for data protection matters, pursuant to Article 27 of the General Data Protection Regulation of the European Union.
+VeraSafe has been appointed as Handshakes's representative in the EU for data protection matters, pursuant to Article 27 of the General Data Protection Regulation of the European Union.
 If you are unable to reach Handshake at privacy@joinhandshake.com, VeraSafe can be contacted on matters related to the processing of personal data under GDPR.
 To make such an inquiry, please contact VeraSafe using this contact form.

 Alternatively, VeraSafe can be contacted at: